austinknies/austinknies.github.io/_pages/About Me.md

 <img src="/assets/images/olan.jpg" alt="Olan" width="300"/> <img src="/assets/images/olan-1.jpg" alt="Olan" width="300"/> <img src="/assets/images/olan-2.jpg" alt="Olan" width="300"/> <br/>

-A fun fact about me: prior to starting a Ph.D., I spent time performing, booking, and promoting shows in the DIY music scene in north Louisiana.
+Prior to starting a Ph.D., I spent time performing, booking, and promoting shows in the DIY music scene in north Louisiana.
 Doing this for several years shaped who I am as a person in a variety of ways, and so I really treasure the memories from this part of my life.

 <img src="/assets/images/oxford.jpg" alt="Monroe" width="900"/> <br/>
 <br/>